jondkelley/eco_aprs_weather/README.md

 I don't know what other APRS software accepts `wxnow.txt` and can report telemetry.
 That's where you come in!

 Contact me thru QRZ (N5IPT) and write up some instructions and I can post them here.
-You will recieve credit unless you explicitly ask not to.
+You will recieve credit by default unless you ask not to be mentioned in this README.

 If you know how to use Github and can make a Pull Request, even better!